cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 ```
 next_action = case num_enemies
-    when 0
+    when 0 then
-        "chill"
+        "chill";
-    when 1, 2
+    when 1, 2 then
-        "alert"
+        "alert";
-    when 3, 4, 5
+    when 3, 4, 5 then
-        "vigilant"
+        "vigilant";
     else
-        "nuke-the-place"
+        "nuke-the-place";
-end
+end;
 ```

 Multiple comma-separated expressions can be listed after each `when` keyword.